human-conf/human23/_pages/cpf.md

 Adaptation of theoretical or practical frameworks, mindsets, methodologies of humanities in the context of software engineering-related problems and research issues.
 Submissions may contain a methodological description of the possible application of humanities-related methods without any empirical evaluation yet.

-## Publications

-All accepted workshop papers will be published together with the SANER 2022 proceedings.

-### Special Issue

-Authors of selected papers accepted at HUMAN 2022 will be invited to submit revised, extended versions of their manuscripts for a special issue of Journal of Software: Evolution and Process (JSEP), edited by Wiley.
-We will post additional details about this call in the future.